Radhika Fox

-Radhika Fox is an American government official who is currently the assistant administrator for water at the Environmental Protection Agency.
+Radhika Fox (née Kunamneni) is an American government official who served as the assistant administrator for water at the Environmental Protection Agency from 2021 to 2024.

 Education

 Fox received her Bachelor of Arts degree from Columbia University in 1995, where she majored in philosophy and religion, and a master's in city and urban planning from the University of California, Berkeley.

 Career

 She directed policy and government affairs for the San Francisco Public Utilities Commission and served as the federal policy director at PolicyLink before joining the US Water Alliance, where she was CEO from 2015 to 2021. and concurrently worked as the director of the Value of Water Coalition.

 Biden administration

 On January 20, 2021, Fox was appointed by President Biden to the position of assistant administrator for water at the Environmental Protection Agency.
-She was confirmed by the United States Senate on June 16, 2021, by a vote of 55-43.
+She was confirmed by the United States Senate on June 16, 2021, by a vote of 55–43.

+Fox resigned her position in February 2024.

 Personal life

-Fox is of Indian American descent.
+Fox is of Telugu descent.
 Her grandmother lived in the Guntur district of Andhra Pradesh, where Fox lived while her parents completed training in the United States.